jacob-pro/cspice-rs/cspice-sys/README.md

 **WARNING**: On Unix like systems you will likely need to rename `lib/cspice.a` to `lib/libcspice.a` so that it can be successfully linked.

-You must also have [Clang](https://releases.llvm.org/download.html) installed and on your `PATH` to be able to generate the bindings.
+You must have [Clang](https://releases.llvm.org/download.html) installed and on your `PATH` to be able to generate the bindings.

+## Cross Compilation

+You can use the `CSPICE_CLANG_TARGET` environment variable to override the `--target` parameter for Clang (when generating bindings).

+You can use the `CSPICE_CLANG_ROOT` environment variable to override the `--sysroot` parameter for Clang (when generating bindings).